||The Gallaudet Dictionary of American Sign Language

-Created by an unparalleled board of experts led by renowned ASL linguist and poet Clayton Valli, The Gallaudet Dictionary of American Sign Language represents the culmination of more than five years of meticulous assessment and labor.
-More than 3,000 illustrations arrayed in this volume display the most useful selection of signs to be found in any single ASL reference resource.
+Created by an unparalleled board of experts led by renowned ASL linguist and poet Clayton Valli, The Gallaudet Dictionary of American Sign Language contains over 3,000 illustrations.
 Each sign illustration, including depictions of fingerspelling when appropriate, incorporates a complete list of English synonyms.
 A full, alphabetized English index enables users to cross-reference words and signs throughout the entire volume.